 We all know the most famous principle of quantum physics which states that the observer can affect the observed object.
 There are thousands of books and articles that claim that your mind might be responsible for different illnesses in your body.

-With this simple experiment you will see what happens in life or, in particular, how the quality of your thoughts is implemented in your body.
+With this simple experiment, you will see what happens in life or, in particular, how the quality of your thoughts impacts your body.

 So when you relax, bring to your memory a situation or a person that provokes intense anger in you.
 Experience this powerful emotion.